-Download mode is a special state or we can say a sub-system of an Android phone and is mainly used to flash stock firmwares through official means.
+Download mode is a special state or we can say a sub-system of an Android phone and is mainly used to flash stock firmware through official means.
 Once you enter your Galaxy S9 into download mode, the system of your device will boot from external sources instead of the stock bootloader which will directly help you to replace the stock ROM on your device.
-Moreover, download mode is also widely used in gaining root access, flashing custom recovery, custom ROMs, boot loader, kernels, modems, pit files, system update etc.

-For entering into downloading mode, it is not essential that your phone has root access.
+For entering into downloading mode, your phone doesn’t have to have root access.
 Download mode, also called as Odin mode can be entered on any smartphone or tablet irrespective of whether it is rooted or unrooted, whether it has custom ROM or stock ROM installed.
 To confirm that you’ve successfully booted your Galaxy S9 into download mode, you’ll see a black/blue screen with an Android image in it which says “Downloading”.

 How to Enter Samsung Galaxy S9 into Download Mode